List of The Brittas Empire characters: Colin Weatherby

-From series one to halfway through series five, Colin serves alongside fellow manager Laura as deputy manager wet (the latter word referring to his swimming pool duties).
-Brittas then promotes Gavin to Acting Deputy Manager with the intention of sacking Colin due to his incompetence, but Laura eventually forces Brittas to 'promote' Colin to 'manager of building fabric' - essentially a glorified janitor's position - and gives him a new uniform, a 2% pay rise, and an 'office' in the basement.
+From Series 1 to halfway through Series 5, Colin serves alongside fellow manager Laura as Deputy Manager Wet ("wet" referring to his swimming pool duties).
+Brittas then promotes Gavin to Acting Deputy Manager with the intention of sacking Colin due to his incompetence, but Laura eventually forces Brittas to "promote" Colin to "Manager of Building Fabric" — essentially a glorified janitor's position — and gives him a new uniform, a 2% pay rise, and an "office" in the basement.
 Colin is immensely happy with his new position and goes on to create many dangerous, crackpot inventions in the basement, ranging from waste recycling devices to Suffolk Punch-powered baby cradles.

 Colin later clashes with Gavin after his promotion to acting deputy manager, out of jealousy.
-However, Brittas later reveals that Colin was never actually terminated as deputy manager wet and is still technically Gavin's superior, much to Colin's delight and Gavin's chagrin.
+However, Brittas later reveals that Colin was never actually terminated as Deputy Manager Wet and is still technically Gavin's superior, much to Colin's delight and Gavin's chagrin.

-In series four, it is revealed that Colin has an illegitimate daughter, Stephanie, who lives in Tasmania, Australia.
+In Series 4, it is revealed that Colin has an illegitimate daughter, Stephanie, who lives in Tasmania, Australia.
 Colin sends her lots of letters, telling her that he is the manager or that he has done something amazing.
-When Stephanie comes to stay, all the staff try to help Colin by talking about all the hero acts he has done, or saying he is the manager.
+When Stephanie comes to stay, all the staff try to help Colin by talking about all the heroic acts he has done, or saying he is the manager.
 When Brittas finds out, he is enraged and incensed, but then does the best thing he ever does in the series: backing up Colin's stories.
 Colin also has a relationship with a milkwoman, Pauline (who, unbeknownst to Colin, is a male transvestite).
 Colin was once in a relationship with an Mrs. Edwina Harcourt, but it did not work out.
-In series six and seven, hints are dropped at a possible romance between Colin and Julie.
-In Series 6 opener "Back with a Bang", Julie shows sympathy towards Colin when he is dumped by his girlfriend.
+In Series 6 and seven, hints are dropped at a possible romance between Colin and Julie.
+In the series 6 opener "Back with a Bang", Julie shows sympathy towards Colin when he is dumped by his girlfriend.
 Colin also threatens to attack anyone who insults Julie.
 He also comments how pretty Julie is and offers to marry her when he discovers she is pregnant.
 Although she refuses, she names him as the baby's godfather (and gives her son the middle name Colin), and often goes on strike upon discovering Colin could be sacked.
 In later series, when Laura leaves, Colin twice acts as Helen's supportive willing-to-listen friend: once when she confides in him about her marriage, and another time when she confides she suspects Gordon is having an affair with Carole.